Our Clinical Trials Units

 Director: Professor Jonathan Ledermann

-The CRUK and UCL Cancer Trials Centre is a research department within UCL Cancer Institute and is part of the CRUK Centre at UCL.
+The CTC is a research department within UCL Cancer Institute and closely associated with the CRUK Centre at UCL.
 Over the last 15 years the CTC has grown to be one of the largest cancer trials centres in the UK.
-Trials at the CTC cover a range of tumour areas, most of which are based on evaluating chemotherapy, radiotherapy or surgery.
-Tumour areas covered include, brain cancer, gastrointestinal, gynaecological cancer, head & neck cancer, leukaemia, lung cancer, lymphomas and myeloma.
+Trials at the CTC cover a range of areas, most of which are based on evaluating chemotherapy, radiotherapy or surgery.
+Tumour types covered include, brain cancer, gastrointestinal, gynaecological cancer, head & neck cancer, leukaemia, lung cancer, lymphomas and myeloma.

 Director: Professor Pamela Kearns